paalsteek/libdiscovergy/README.md

     cmake ../
     make

-To install the libmysmartgrid to /usr/local run
+To install the libdiscovergy to /usr/local run

     make install